frontendmentorio/mortgage-repayment-calculator/README.md

 Your users should be able to:

+- Input mortgage information and see monthly repayment and total repayment amounts after submitting the form
+- See form validation messages if any field is incomplete
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page